LoftyTowers/CheckoutPaymentGatewayApi/README.md

 ### Swagger.UI

 -   Swagger.UI was used to create the API contracts and generate the endpoint shell.
 This also handled a lot of the endpoint documentation.
-- The API client project is entirely swagger generated code with the exception of the added bearer token
+- The API client project is entirely swagger generated code with the exception of the added bearer token because it worked without having to hqand craft anything.
+I would have implemented it differently if I created it by hand.
-	- A NUnit test project and a condsol
+	- A NUnit test project and a console app

 ### Autofac